apache/fury-site/docs/object-serialization/go/native.md

 when every writer and reader is a Go service and the payload should follow Go's type system instead of the portable xlang type system.

-Use [Xlang Serialization](xlang.md), the default Go mode, when bytes must be read by Java, Python, C++, Rust, JavaScript/TypeScript, C#, Swift, Dart, Scala, Kotlin, or another non-Go Fory implementation.
+Use [Cross-Language Interoperability](basic-serialization.md#cross-language-interoperability), the default Go mode, when bytes must be read by
+Java, Python, C++, Rust, JavaScript/TypeScript, C#, Swift, Dart, Scala, Kotlin, or another non-Go Fory implementation.